fpv-wtf/.github/profile/README.md

 - [wtfos-configurator](https://github.com/fpv-wtf/wtfos-configurator) - a browser based version of margerine, package manager for wtfos and more
 - [msp-osd](https://github.com/fpv-wtf/msp-osd) - MSP Displayport OSD support for DJI Goggles

 To get in touch, you can join the community over on our [Discord](https://discord.com/invite/3rpnBBJKtU).
+If you wish, you can make a donation at [Open Collective](https://opencollective.com/fpv-wtf/donate?amount=10).

 # Getting involved
 We appreciate any and all contributions, both large and small.
 See the [wtfos project board's](https://github.com/orgs/fpv-wtf/projects/3/views/2) ideas list for inspiration.
 Anything unassigned is up for grabs.